Spontoon Island

 The Schneider Trophy

-by R.J.
-Bartrop, special correspondent to the Island Birdwatcher
+(special correspondent to the Island Birdwatcher)

-The Coupe d'Aviation Maritime Jacques Schneider, also known as the Schneider Trophy, or the Schneider Cup (despite the trophy's total lack of resemblance to anythin even vaguely cup shaped) was founded by Jacques Schneider in 1912 to promote seaplane development.
+The Coupe d'Aviation Maritime Jacques Schneider, also known as the Schneider Trophy, or the Schneider Cup (despite the trophy's total lack of resemblance to anything even vaguely cup- shaped) was founded by Jacques Schneider in 1912 to promote seaplane development.
 The race took place over a 150 mile course (expanded to 212 miles in 1921), and the aeronautical club that won three times in the course of five years would win permanent possesion of the trophy, as well as a prize of 70,000 Francs.
 Each aero club was allowed three entries, plus three alternates, and the race would be held in the country that won the previous race.

 Now, rather than retell the entire history of the race, the cup finally ended up in British hands in 1931 when they ran unopposed, as the French and Italian entries were not ready in time.
 The Italian entry, the v-24 powered Macchi-Castoldi MC.72, was eventually used to set a speed record for propeller driven seaplanes (440 mph) that still stands to this day.